cantsteven/bigtagseq/README.md

-# Guerin et al., 2025: Alcohol and Astrocytes Publication
+# Guerin et al., 2025: BIGtagseq Publication
 ## Overview
 This repository contains code for the data analysis of "Gene Expression Analysis Suggests Critical Role of Astrocytes in Abstinence from Ethanol Dependence" (Guerin et al., 2025)